lxqt/obconf-qt/README.md

 ### Binary packages

-Official binary packages are available in Arch Linux and Debian (as of Debian stretch).
+Official binary packages are available in the most common distributions, search in your package manager for `obconf-qt`.
-The tool is missing in Fedora so far.
-Same applies to openSUSE where it is about to be included, though.

 ### Translations